nguyentranminhkhue2006-maker/jaettu-kalenteri/pylint-report.md

         return redirect("/event/"+str(event_id))
 ```

-Although the function only gives a return when it is 'GET' or 'POST', there is still other cases, in which the method is something else and it will not return anything.
-However, this case can not happen in real situation, as the function has been decorated to only accept either 'GET'- or 'POST'-method.
-Therefore, there is no risk that the function will not return anything.
+Although the function only returns a value when the method is 'GET' or 'POST', there are theoretically other cases where the method could be something else, and the function would not return anything.
+However, this situation can not occur in practice, since the function is decorated to accept only 'GET' and 'POST' methods.
+Therefore, there is no risk that the function would fail to return a value.

 ## Invalid constant name

-The report shows this type of declaration regarding constant name:
+The report shows this type of declaration regarding constant naming:

 ```
 config.py:1:0: C0103: Constant name "secret_key" doesn't conform to UPPER_CASE naming style (invalid-name)
 ```

-The defined variable here is interpreted as a constant that should be written in upper case.
-However, according to the developer, it would be better for the variable to be written in smaller case.
-The variable is used in this code:
+The variable is interpreted as a constant that should be written in uppercase.
+However, according to the developer, it is preferable to keep the variable name in lowercase.
+The variable is used in the following code

 ```
 app.secret_key=config.secret_key